broadinstitute/puppet-certs/README.md

 Optional value. **Default: 'root'**.

 ##### `service`
-Name of the server service to notify when certificates are updated.
+Name of the server service(s) to notify when certificates are updated.

-Setting to `null` will disable service notifications.
+Setting to false (or any Boolean) will disable service notifications.

 Optional value.
 Defaults:
    - **RedHat**: `httpd`